sanjeevkumar761/one_touch_sap_deployment_on_azure/s4hana-infra-and-sw-e/deploytoazure.md

 # Deploy SAP S/4HANA to Azure (No public IPs)
 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

-This creates infrastructure on Microsoft Azure and installs SAP HANA DB software.
+This creates infrastructure on Microsoft Azure and installs SAP HANA, ASCS and CI instances for S4HANA1909.
 It takes about 45-60 minutes for full deployment process to complete.
 Please follow the steps mentioned below:

 ## Getting ready: